ScintillaLuz/scintillaluz.github.io/_projects/2019-01-19-bandcamp-recommendations-footer.md

 ---
-title: 'You Might also Like...'
+title: 'Bringing music recommendations to the front'
-subtitle: 'Connecting Pages Through Recommendations'
+subtitle: ''
 date: 2018-12-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/demo/demo-square.jpg'
+featured_image: '/images/home-thumbs/pink.jpg'
 ---

 _**Filed under** UX/UI_